ISI-TechKnAcq/techknacq-data/acl2016/README.md

 - *Topic model names.csv*: The human-generated names for each of the topics.
   Topics that didn't have a clear interpretation are named 'Miscellany' with a unique numeric identifier.

+Inputs not included in this release are:
+- The ACL citation network.
+We use the 2013 release of the ACL Anthology Network, which is available from http://clair.eecs.umich.edu/aan
+- The ACL Anthology text corpus the topic model was learned from.
+We don't have the permissions to publicly distribute this at present, but it is available by request.